Karplus-Lab-OSU/ensemblator/readme.rst

 .. image:: screenshots/silhouette_example.png

+A graph showing a silhouette-score-like metric calculated for the ensembles.
+Where this value is closer to 1, the two ensembles are significantly different.
+Where this value is close to zero, the two ensembles are insignificantly different.
+In between, highlighted by a transparent grey box, it is more difficult to draw conclusions about whether the ensembles are significantly different or not.
+The mean silhouette score (shown in red) is the mean of both the Global and Local silhouette scores, and usually is the most useful metric for identifying regions of interest between two ensembles.

 The Final Overlays
 ---------------------------------------

 .. image:: screenshots/example.png

 The final overlay of structures is the overlay calculated by using the first model in the ensemble as a reference structure, and aligning all the other models to this first model, using only the common core atoms determined depending on your distance cutoff.
 Typically this file will be named something like "global\_overlay\_X.X.pdb".
 The model numbers in this file correspond to the key in "model\_legend.tsv", **though please note that pymol begins reporting the first model as "1", when actually it is "0"** .
 As well, this pdb file will be split into pdb files for each group in the analysis, without changing the overlay.
 This is to make it easier to make figures like the one above, comparing two groups.
+Finally, these PDB files will have the model name in the PDB file, next to the MODEL and TER lines.

 Known Bugs: